JEWOOLAFAVOUR/simple_backend/README.md

 ## ☁️ Azure Deployment

-This project is configured for Azure App Service deployment with:
+This project is configured for Cloud Computing Service deployment with:

 - Environment-based port handling (`process.env.PORT`)
 - Proper `start` script in package.json